6 min read

 Welcome to part two of our Bitcoin and cryptocurrency wallets series.
-In this section we will cover some of the important features and qualities to consider while choosing your next cryptocurrency wallet.
+In this section we will cover some of the important features and qualities to consider when choosing your next cryptocurrency wallet.

-This series is an accompany resource to our Wallet Finder Tool.
+This series is a companian resource to our Wallet Finder Tool.

-Besides holding and spending currencies, different wallets have different features and ways to interact with your assets on the blockchain.
-Some wallets are great for holding many types of assets, some are great for tracking purchases, others are focused using a few assets in advanced ways, and others are focused on being as user friendly as possible in lieu of advanced features.
+Besides holding and spending cryptocurrencies, different wallets have different features and ways to interact with your assets on the blockchain.
+Some wallets are great for holding many types of assets, some are great for tracking purchases, others are focused using a few assets in advanced ways, and others are focused on being as user simple as possible in lieu of advanced features.

-It's common to use different wallets for different purposes - such as one for storing coins and another for daily spending.
-It can be hard to know which factors to consider when choosing a wallet, so here are some of the features we find important to consider when choosing a cryptocurrency wallet.
+It's common to use different wallets for different purposes - such as a secure offline wallet for storing coins long terms, one on the phone or computed for daily spending, and another for using advanced featured of your favourite coin, such as SLP support or privacy feature.
+It can be hard to know which factors to consider when choosing a wallet, so here are some of the features we find important to consider to make that choice easier.

 Personal information should never be required to use a cryptocurrency wallet.
 Be wary of any wallet which asks and gathers excess information about you.

 Exceptions to this are exchange wallets.
-Exchange wallets need to follow strict regulations to allow trading between fiat currencies and crypto currencies.
-This additional information confirmation is known as Know Your Customer (KYC).
-Terminology: Know Your Customer (KYC)
+Exchange wallets need to follow strict regulations to allow trading between fiat currencies and cryptocurrencies.
+This additional information requirement is known as Know Your Customer (KYC).

 Very important to use and enable for all exchange wallets.
 2FA adds a second layer of security which requires your phone to be physically with you to login and move assets on an exchange.
 This is a security measure used to mitigate the vulnerabilities of standard password security.

-2FA is usually found on exchange and web wallets; we recommend avoiding any exchange which doesn't offer 2FA.
+2FA is usually found on exchange and web wallets; we recommend always enabling 2FA on exchange accounts.
+Terminology: 2FA

-This isn't necessarily a deal-breaker, but it's recommended to use Open Source wallets which have been reviewed and vetted by the community.
+This isn't necessarily a deal-breaker, but it's definitely a bonus if the wallet software is open source and has a strong reputation in the community wallets which have been reviewed and vetted by the community.

 Multi-sig wallets require multiple private keys (signatures) to access and move the assets.
 These can come in many forms and variations - providing and requiring different amounts of private keys to access the funds.
 For example, a wallet can require 3 out of 3 private keys to access; Another can require 2 out of 3 private keys to use, and another 7 our of 20, etc. They can also be setup such that a certain amount of keys are required, or a single key with elevated privileges, such as for a lawyer overseeing a business.